joshua-hales/joshua-hales/README.md

-## About Me
+# About Me

 I am currently a Senior in Computer Science at Utah State University.
-I also work as a Software Development Intern at Dell Technologies.
+I worked as a Software Engineer Intern at Dell Technologies during the summer of 2023.
 I enjoy learning how things work in detail.
 My curiosity and determination assist me when I tackle ambitious projects.
 One such project was a custom electric guitar that I designed and built using tools including Autodesk Fusion 360 and CNC machinery.
 I hope to create and contribute